Quantitative comparison of quantum pseudo-telepathy games and Bell inequalities: Technical Description of the Games

 In contrast to the CHSH game, the MPMG is a quantum pseudo-telepathy game, meaning there exists a quantum strategy that guarantees a win with certainty.
-In this setup, Alice and Bob share two pairs of maximally entangled qubits, each in the state $(\ket{00}+\ket{11})/\sqrt{2}$.
+In this setup, Alice and Bob share two pairs of maximally entangled qubits, each one in the state $(\ket{00}+\ket{11})/\sqrt{2}$.
 Their responses are determined by measurement outcomes corresponding to carefully chosen combinations of Pauli observables, that is, the Pauli matrices $X$, $Y$, and $Z$ together with the identity matrix $I$.
 The specific measurement settings are listed in Table~\ref{peres_mermin_game}.
 For example, to determine the value of the matrix entry in position $(3,3)$, Alice (or Bob) ought to measure $Y\otimes Y$, where the tensor product is with respect to the two qubits on Alice's (or Bob's) side.
 While it might seem intuitive to simply measure each qubit in the $Y$ basis and multiply the outcomes, this approach is incorrect.
 Alice is required to provide values for all entries in the last row.
 Since the three observables in each row and column commute, they can, in principle, be measured simultaneously.
 However, their common eigenvectors are entangled across the two qubits, which they have at hand, meaning the measurement cannot be performed independently on each qubit.
 Instead, it must involve a joint measurement that acts nontrivially on both qubits.
 Therefore, the measurement for the last row will be performed by Alice in the following orthonormal basis:

+where the lower indices of $\phi$ indicate the possible entry values of the last row, ordered from left to right.
 Naturally, performing measurements in this basis is significantly more demanding in terms of hardware than measuring individual qubits.
 However, the outcomes automatically satisfy the constraint that their product equals $+1$.
 It is also straightforward to verify, that if Alice and Bob measures the same operator (out of these nine) on their share of the qubits, they always obtain identical outcomes.
 Therefore, the winning condition is always satisfied.\\